Tinkerforge/doc/en/source/Hardware/Master_Extensions/WIFI_Extension.rst

 ------------------

 To configure the WIFI Extension open the Master Brick Tab in the Brick Viewer.
-First of all you have to enter the SSID (limited to ASCII characters, without the quotation mark) of your wireless network and if the device should use DHCP or a static IP.
+First of all you have to enter the SSID of your wireless network.
+The SSID is the name of the wireless network to which the WIFI Extension should connect to in client mode, respectively it is the name of the wireless network the WIFI Extension provides in access point mode or ad hoc mode (this section focuses on client mode).
+The SSID can be 32 ASCII characters long (quotation mark is not allowed).

+Then you have to select DHCP or static IP address configuration.
 In case of you want to use DHCP simply select DHCP and configure the port.

 .. image:: /Images/Extensions/extension_wifi_connection_dhcp.jpg
    :scale: 100 %